X

 Adding Google Analytics to Your WordPress Theme

-It is possible to add the Google Analytics tracking code to the header or footer of the site’s theme without a plugin’s help.
+It is possible to add the Google Analytics tracking code to the site’s theme’s header or footer without a plugin’s help.

-However, we do not recommend this method.
-The smallest misstep can cause your entire site to crash or malfunction.
-Added to that, you may need to update the code if you change the theme or carry out any major updates to your site.
+This is because the smallest misstep can cause your entire site to crash or malfunction.
+You will need to update the code if you change the theme or make any major changes to your site which can cause security risks as well.

 With these disclaimers out of the way, there are 3 ways to add the Google Analytics tracking code to your theme.